api3dao/vitepress-docs/docs/explore/dapis/security-considerations.md

 # {{$frontmatter.title}}

-There are various moving parts in the operation of dAPIs, which bring with a variety of security considerations that integrating parties should be aware of.
+There are various moving parts in the operation of dAPIs which bring with a variety of security considerations.
+When using dAPIs integrating parties should be aware of and understand these processes.

 ## Multi-sig dependency